 - 1. Written exam: Written exam of the learning contents, focused on both practical and theoretical aspects. - Lab assignment of the learning contents (PL).
-The assessment of the laboratory consists of practical assignments that the student must submit and present to the professor in laboratory sessions specifically designed for it.
+The assessment of the laboratory consists of practical assignments that the student must submit and perform a presentation or laboratory test in sessions specifically designed for it.